ravindraramole-ops/my-app-black-jack/CODE-INFO.md

 #Code deployment:
 - Repository can be cloned and built using the instruction in Readme.md
-- Code can buit, run, and tested using the instructions Readme.md
+- Code can be buit, run, and tested using the instructions Readme.md